Ultrafast Chemical Physics

-The Ultrafast Chemical Physics (UCP) grouping in the city of Glasgow was set up by Prof Klaas Wynne and Dr Neil Hunt in 2008 with the aim to support ultrafast femtosecond spectroscopy studies at the Universities of Glasgow and Strathclyde and beyond.
+The Ultrafast Chemical Physics (UCP) in Scotland grouping was set up in 2008 with the aim to support ultrafast femtosecond spectroscopy studies at the Scottish Universities and beyond.
 The UCP grouping:

 - Organises international research meetings such as UCP'08 and UCP'11 in collaboration with ultrafast spectroscopist in the UK